Ismael-San/ElecTech-Sales-Analysis/README.md

 * Even loyalty program has no impact on shipping method choice; standard shipping remains the most commonly used option (36% among customers with loyalty membership - 33% customers no/loyalty membership).

+## Recommendations

+Based on the uncovered insights, the following recommendations have been provided:

+Capitalize on high AOV level increase phase to reshape Orders and Revenue increase in September:
+Introduce new cross-selling and upselling strategies by presenting complementary products and incentivizing add-ons during customer purchases.
+Focus marketing efforts on the most popular, higher-cost products, such as smartphones, and on customer segments like 60+ age range).
+Encourage purchases by offering free shipping on orders that meet a certain threshold.
+This can help reduce stock of less popular items, such as headphones (10% of total orders), appeal to customers’ interest in add-ons, and leverage the high AOV (Average Order Value) growth phase to boost both Orders and Revenue

+Investigate more deeply reason of January impressive increase - Leverage on historical metrics results:
+Assess the origin of the impressive increase seen in January (+234% in Revenue Sales compared to December) and determine whether the winter sales period had an impact.
+The goal is to avoid a 'first-year effect' and identify seasonal trends to optimize marketing efforts and boost future revenue by:
+- Analyzing the marketing efforts/strategies used during that time to determine ways to capitalize on them.
+- Conducting a customer survey to understand how customers discovered the ElecTech brand.

+Increase low amount of loyalty membership:
+"Only 22% of total orders were placed by loyalty members.
+Targeting the most frequent and high-value customers based on past order data with tailored offers can help increase membership.
+Enhance marketing efforts by promoting membership benefits, such as exclusive discounts, loyalty points, and a rewards system, to foster a strong sense of loyalty among customers."

+Investigate on the origin of Cancelled Orders and diminish the amount:
+Investigate the causes of canceled orders and reduce their frequency by highlighting inventory levels on product pages to create urgency and encourage purchases.
+Implement abandoned cart notifications, such as pop-ups or reminder emails, to alert customers when they are close to losing their cart and help prevent abandonment.
+Additionally, examine other potential factors, including inventory shortages or logistics and delivery issues.